Cotalker/documentation/docs/documentation/automation/admin_routine.md

 ### Stage Type Versions {#stage-type-versions}

 _Stage types_ are actually predefined system bots.
-Every once in a while, we update these bots, add new features, and improve automations.
-But, because these changes might affect your existing _routines_ and _bots_, access to older versions are available.
+Every once in a while, we update these bots, adding new features and options, or just improving automations.
+But, because these changes might affect your existing _routines_, access to older versions are available.

 You can see where the _version_ field is located and how versions can have different settings in the following image: